Blood Money (Breaking Bad)

 "Blood Money" is the ninth episode of the fifth season of the American television drama series Breaking Bad, and the 55th overall episode of the series.
 Written by Peter Gould and directed by Bryan Cranston, it aired on AMC in the United States and Canada on August 11, 2013, as the midseason premiere.

-The episode received high critical acclaim, with critics praising the flashforward scene in the beginning, the ending scene and the performances from Bryan Cranston and Dean Norris.
-For his performance in the episode, Norris was called "Performer of the Week" by TVLine.

 Plot

 In a flashforward, a disheveled Walter White arrives at his abandoned, dilapidated, and fenced-off house.
 He enters and sees "HEISENBERG" spray-painted on the living room wall.
 He witnesses teenagers skateboarding in his empty pool in the backyard, and retrieves the hidden vial of ricin from his bedroom.
-As he leaves, he greets his former neighbor, Carol, who appears to be shocked and terrified by his presence.
+As he leaves, he greets his former neighbor, Carol, who is shocked by his presence.

 In the present, Hank Schrader reels from finding Gale Boetticher's handwritten dedication in Walt's copy of Leaves of Grass.
 Realizing that his brother-in-law was Heisenberg all along, Hank states that he is feeling unwell to excuse himself and his wife Marie from the party at Walt's house.
 While driving home, Hank suffers a panic attack and swerves off the road into a yard.
-Feigning illness to work from home, Hank reviews the DEA's case files on Heisenberg and Gus Fring, linking people, events, and circumstances, as well as matching the handwriting in the Leaves of Grass dedication with that in Gale's lab notebook, to confirm that Walt is Heisenberg.
+Feigning illness to work from home, Hank reviews the DEA's case files on Heisenberg and Gus Fring, linking people, events, and circumstances, as well as matching the handwriting in the Leaves of Grass dedication with that in Gale's lab notebook, to confirm to his shock and dismay, that Walt is Heisenberg.

 Walt, who has left the meth business, discusses with Skyler White ways to expand their car wash business and launder his drug money faster.
 Lydia is at the car wash pleading for Walt's help, as the quality of the meth has fallen below acceptable standards since his retirement.
 Walt dismisses her, and Skyler firmly warns her never to come back.
 Walt's cancer returns, but he keeps this from his family and undergoes chemotherapy again.